swalker-sada/anthos-practice/README.md

 To set up the Anthos platform foundation, you accomplish the following:

-- Setting up an Anthos multi-environment multicloud environment on GCP and AWS using GKE and EKS anthos attached clusters (registered via GKE Hub).
+- Setting up an Anthos multi-environment multi-cloud environment on GCP and AWS using GKE and EKS (Anthos attached clusters, registered via Hub).
 - Setting up VPCs in each environment in GCP and VPC.
 - Setting up GKE and EKS clusters in GCP and AWS.
 - Deploying Anthos Config Management (ACM) on all clusters.